Approaching Kasteleyn transition in frustrated quantum Heisenberg antiferromagnets

-With the effective description validated in the low-temperature regime, we now analyze the thermodynamic response of the EMDM using the CTMRG technique (see \textit{End Matter} for further information).
+Having validated the effective description and illustrated its microscopic configurations, we now analyze the thermodynamic response of the EMDM using the CTMRG technique (see \textit{End Matter} for further information).
 This tensor-network method is well suited for 2d classical systems in the thermodynamic limit \cite{Nishino96,ORUS14}, and provides essentially exact results once the bond dimension is converged.
 Figure~\ref{fig:ctmrg}(a) shows the specific heat as a function of temperature for various values of $J_2$, revealing a sharp low-temperature peak associated with dimer physics, followed by a broader maximum due to monomer excitations.
-The inset highlights the peak structure around the Kasteleyn temperature $T_\mathrm{K} \approx 0.0289$, where the specific heat of the EMDM closely follows the inverse square-root divergence $1/\sqrt{T-T_\mathrm{K}}$ of the pure EDM indicated by a thin black line (see Eq.~\eqref{eq:cv} in the \textit{End Matter}).
+The inset highlights the peak structure around $T_\mathrm{K} \approx 0.0289$, where the specific heat of the EMDM closely follows the inverse square-root divergence $1/\sqrt{T-T_\mathrm{K}}$ of the pure EDM indicated by a thin black line (see Eq.~\eqref{eq:cv} in the \textit{End Matter}).
 In the limit of vanishing monomer density, the sharp low-temperature peak of the specific heat thus rigorously approaches the inverse square-root singularity of the hard-dimer problem with $T_\mathrm{K}=(J_2'-J_2)/\ln 2\approx 0.0289$ \cite{Kasteleyn1961}.

-While the EMDM retains this thermodynamic signature, the finite monomer density $n_M$ ultimately smoothes the transition into a round but extremely steep crossover.
+While the EMDM retains this thermodynamic signature, the finite monomer density $n_M$ ultimately smooths the transition into a round but extremely steep crossover.
 This is confirmed by the behavior of the correlation length $\xi$ shown in Fig.~\ref{fig:ctmrg}(b), which displays a pronounced maximum near $T_\mathrm{K}$ but remains finite across the full temperature range.
-The finite value of the correlation length $\xi$ is consistent with the absence of a true thermodynamic singularity in 2d monomer–dimer models in accordance with Lieb's theorem \cite{Lieb1970}.
-However, the proliferation of string excitations as a hallmark of the Kasteleyn transition is still the key mechanism for the crossover from the DTS to the DTL regime, as evidenced by the snapshots in Fig.~\ref{fig:snap} of the \textit{End Matter}.
+The finite value of the correlation length $\xi$ is consistent with the absence of a true thermodynamic singularity in 2d monomer–dimer models in accordance with the theorem of Heilmann and Lieb \cite{Lieb1970}.
+However, the proliferation of string excitations as a hallmark of the Kasteleyn transition is still the key mechanism for the crossover from the DTS to the DTL regime, as evidenced by the snapshots in Fig.~\ref{fig:snapmain}.
+Well below $T_{\rm K}$ the system is nearly string-free, consistent with a frozen DTS.
+At the Kasteleyn temperature $T_{\rm K}$ only isolated strings are present, whereas slightly above it a dense network of strings rapidly develops.
+Additional snapshots covering a broader range of parameters are presented in Fig.~\ref{fig:snap} of the \textit{End Matter}.